tomcur/intervention/README.md

 ## Quickstart

-This quickstart you have [CARLA Simulator](https://github.com/carla-simulator/carla) installed.
+This quickstart assumes you have [CARLA Simulator](https://github.com/carla-simulator/carla) installed.

 ```shell